Admit it. Most of us have at least one television series that has left a lasting impact on our soul, in one way or another.

 Let the judgement commence.

 The Bachelorette and I, in particular, have a special bond.
-There’s something about watching a bunch of straight blokes fighting for the attention of one woman.
-Pure joy sparks within me.
+Something about watching a bunch of straight blokes fighting for the attention of one woman sparks pure joy within me.

 With this series, I tend to get attached to the contestant I want to win, and most of the time they do not win.
 They’re left heartbroken and so am I.